Everytown and the HAVI Release a Guide to Implementation and Cost of Hospital-Based Violence Intervention Programs

 Shown to Reduce Gun Violence in Cities Nationwide, Hospital-Based Violence Intervention Program Guide Offers a Tailored Tool to Help Cities, Funders Understand Budgets Necessary to Implement Programs

-NEW YORK – Everytown for Gun Safety Support Fund, in partnership with the Health Alliance for Violence Intervention (HAVI), today released a new guide that makes the social and economic case for investing in hospital-based violence intervention programs (HVIPs) as a means to reduce repeat hospitalizations of gunshot victims and subsequently lower the human and financial costs of this violence.
+April 22, 2024 – Everytown for Gun Safety Support Fund, in partnership with the Health Alliance for Violence Intervention (HAVI), today released a new guide that makes the social and economic case for investing in hospital-based violence intervention programs (HVIPs) as a means to reduce repeat hospitalizations of gunshot victims and subsequently lower the human and financial costs of this violence.

 The guide also outlines a clear roadmap for successful HVIP implementation, offering a costing tool that can be tailored to specific needs and budgets by adjusting for factors like cost of living, number of participants, crisis support needs, and others.